skylineos/clsp-player/src/js/iov/README.md

 ### `IovPlayer.js`

-The IovPlayer controls both the Conduit for receiving the stream and the MSEWrapper to play the video.
+The IovPlayer controls both the CLSP Client for receiving the stream and the MSEWrapper to play the video.

 ### `MSEWrapper.js`